Guitar Strumming Patterns

 Pattern 7: Ska and Reggae

-Ska and reggae are defined by their offbeat rhythms, as in you often don't play on the beat.
+Ska and reggae are defined by their offbeat rhythms, where you often don't play on the beat.

-Reggae is a great genre to get to know rhythm.
+Reggae is a great genre to help you develop a sense of rhythm.

 strumming pattern guitar tab